If you're looking for a way to serve your local church school then have you thought about becoming a Foundation Governor?

 In Controlled Schools (VC) a minority is in place, and they form the majority in Aided Schools (VA).
 In an Aided School, the number of Foundation Governors must exceed the total of other Governors by two.
 In addition, one-third of all governors must not be parents of pupils at the school.

-If you are thinking of becoming a Foundation Governor, please have a look at the Roles and Responsibilites document and our policy for Foundation Governors in maintained VA and VC schools.
+If you are thinking of becoming a Foundation Governor, please have a look at the Roles and Responsibilities document and our policy for Foundation Governors in maintained VA and VC schools.
 The responsibility of school governors, not just Foundation Governors, has increased over the past few years.
-They are now called upon to have knowledge in a lot of different areas within a school, you might have the specific business skils that a school needs on their board to help move them forward.
+They are now called upon to know more about different areas within a school, you might have the specific business skills that a school needs on their board to help move them forward.

 The responsibility for finding and appointing a suitable Foundation Governor is that of the incumbent, governing body, school and the church community.
 They must also be approved by the Diocese Board of Education.
 To find out more about the process, DBE approval and the relevant forms please visit our Foundation Governor Appointments page.